qinzhouhit/cs_job/README.md

 1) SDE: one can try roles explicit marking as New/ Univeristy Grad.
 2) DS: both new grad and entry level roles are fine.
-3) RS/AS: no new grad version, you compete with experienced/PhD candidates.
+3) RS/AS: no new grad version, you compete with experienced/ PhD candidates.
 4) MLE: usually they want someone with industrial experience as SDE/ MLE.

 ### Pure research roles
-Just in case one is interested, there are certain PURE research roles (research + publishing paper) in certain companies, such as Spotify, Salesforce, Alibaba DAMO, Deepmind, NEC, Dataminr, etc.
+Just in case one is interested, there are certain PURE research roles (research + publishing paper) in some companies, such as Spotify, Salesforce, Alibaba DAMO, Deepmind, NEC, Dataminr, etc.